 Determining cell proliferation within the biochip in real-time

-We can observe a good correlation between the pressure applied and cell number for cells cultured during 3 days and counted afterwards.
-The slope from the curve was determined and lead to a linear function making it possible to estimate the number of cells as a function of the applied pressure under identical conditions.
+We can observe a correlation between the pressure applied and cell number for cells cultured for 3 days and counted afterwards.
+The slope from the curve was determined and lead to a linear function making it possible to estimate the number of cells, and therefore, cell growth, as a function of the applied pressure under identical conditions.

 Cell viability under steady and dynamic flow conditions

-To assess the influence of flow rate on cells, cell morphology of cells cultured under dynamic and static conditions was compared (images on the right).
+To assess the influence of flow rate on cells, cell morphology of cells cultured under dynamic and static conditions were compared (images on the right).

-proliferation by simply monitoring pressure increase.
+We demonstrated the use of pressure controllers coupled with flow sensors for determining and estimating cell proliferation within a microfluidic chip in real-time.
+The user can track, in real-time, cell proliferation by simply monitoring pressure increase.
 This method allows one to estimate cell proliferation kinetics within a chip in an inexpensive fashion.
-This system shows great advantages as it offers real time information on pressure and flow rate, without requiring the preparation of additional replicates dedicated to monitor proliferation at different time points, hence making it a strong and versatile tool.
+This system shows great advantages as it offers real time information on pressure and flow rate without requiring the preparation of additional replicates dedicated to monitoring proliferation at different time points, hence making it a strong and versatile tool.